 I hope for your prudence.

-But the scammer is lying.
-They have not hacked your device or email.
+This is a scam.
+Nobody has hacked your device or email.
 They got your email address and password via one of the many security breaches of large companies that has been all too common lately.